the-ton-tech/ton-validators-metrics/.changeset/refactor-pool-to-nominator-pool.md

 "monitoring": minor
 ---

-Refactor pool metrics with contract type support and address format change
+Refactor nominator pool types and add contract type support

-This is a breaking change that adds support for multiple pool contract types and changes the address format for pool metrics.
-The metrics now include a `contract_type` label to distinguish between different pool implementations.
+This change refactors the existing nominator pool implementation to support multiple pool contract types and changes the address format for pool metrics.

 **Breaking Changes:**